dataviscourse/tutorials/lectures/lecture-css.md

 ### CSS ID Selectors

 ID selectors work similar to class selectors, but IDs may only be used once for an element in the DOM.
-ID selectors are identified by a leading `#`, e.g., `#header`.
+ID selectors are identified by a leading hashtag/number/pound sign `#`, e.g., `#header`.
 You can use IDs as "anchors" to refer to a site by appending ``#idname`` to the URL.
 For example, following [this link](#css-id-selectors) (`#css-id-selectors`) will scroll your browser to this section.

 But you can also use IDs to apply custom styles in CSS: